Aiden-Frost/megablocks/nyu_hpc_setup/README.md

 ```
 This will do the installation in background.
 Then you can hit `ctrl+c` and then run `top` and wait until the installation is done.
 Which you can check using `jobs` command.

+# Reproduce results

+To reproduce our results, switch to the `<net_id>` branch for simple script to run the intensive testcases.

+Run `dmoe_test.py` for baseline testing and `dmoe_benchmark.py` for getting the time taken for each baseline.
+(Note: these scripts will require some manual setup explaiend in comments)